Top of Page

 CPS encourages the use of masks at school, outside on school property, and on school buses.
 Students and staff can request a mask from their school.

-To help reduce the transmission of COVID-19, CPS has dedicated contact tracers on staff to investigate COVID-19 cases and notify close contacts.
-CPS works in coordination with CDPH to ensure that those identified as close contacts also have rapid contact tracing and are connected to city resources such as monitoring and testing.
+To help reduce the transmission of COVID-19, CPS has a dedicated team to investigate COVID-19 cases.
+CPS works in coordination with CDPH to prevent outbreaks, notify for exposures and connect individuals to city resources such as monitoring and testing.

 • HEPA Filters and Air Quality Assessments